The Hochschild Complex of a Finite Tensor Category: Homotopy coherent projective mapping class group action

 In order to apply Proposition~\ref{propohtpactiondescend}, it remains to prove the generator $r$ of $B_3$ acts by a map which is homotopic to the identity by a chain homotopy that commutes with all chain maps that constitute the projective $B_3$-action on $\lint^{P\in\Proj \cat{C }} \cat{C}(I,P) \otimes \cat{C}(P,\mathbb{F})$.
-But $r$ acts on $\lint^{P\in\Proj \cat{C }} \cat{C}(I,P) \otimes \cat{C}(P,\mathbb{F})$ by postcomposition with the inverse ribbon twist of $\mathbb{F}$, as follows from the properties of the Lyubashenko action recalled on page~\pageref{pagerefribbontwistaction}.
+But $r$ acts on $\lint^{P\in\Proj \cat{C }} \cat{C}(I,P) \otimes \cat{C}(P,\mathbb{F})$ by postcomposition with the inverse ribbon twist of $\mathbb{F}$, as follows from the properties of the Lyubashenko-Majid action recalled on page~\pageref{pagerefribbontwistaction}.
 Hence, the desired statement can be deduced from Proposition~\ref{propcommutinghomotopy}. \end{proof}

 \begin{remark} The fact that in the proof of Theorem~\ref{thmsl2z} we use the complex $\lint^{P\in\Proj \cat{C }} \cat{C}(I,P) \otimes \cat{C}(P,\mathbb{F})$, exhibit a projective $B_3$-action on it and prove that it descends up to coherent homotopy to $\SL(2,\mathbb{Z})$ is not by accident: In the language of conformal field theory, $\cat{C}(P,\mathbb{F})$ is the conformal block for torus with one boundary disk labeled by $P$.
-If we think of the Hochschild complex $\lint^{X \in \Proj \cat{C}} \cat{C}(X,X)$ as derived conformal block for the torus, then one can formulate a derived factorization property for the gluing of a disk to the torus with one boundary circle (it is crucial that the gluing is implemented via a derived coend over projective objects).
+If we think of the Hochschild complex $\lint^{X \in \Proj \cat{C}} \cat{C}(X,X)$ as the differential graded conformal block for the torus, then one can formulate a differential graded factorization property for the gluing of a disk to the torus with one boundary circle (it is crucial that the gluing is implemented via a homotopy coend over projective objects).
 In this process, the $B_3$-action descends up to coherent homotopy to a $\SL(2,\mathbb{Z})$-action, i.e.\ from the mapping class group of the torus with one boundary circle to the mapping class group of the closed torus -- just as one would expect.
-We will not make precise the idea of derived conformal blocks here, but still the heuristics just presented makes the strategy in the proof of Theorem~\ref{thmsl2z} more transparent.
+We will not make precise the idea of differential graded conformal blocks here, but still the heuristics just presented make the strategy in the proof of Theorem~\ref{thmsl2z} more transparent.
 A version of this reasoning without homotopy coherence, i.e.\ on the level of homology, is used in \cite{svea2}. \end{remark}